 - (a) Individual deviations to the FAR may be approved by the HCA.
-This authority may not be delegated. - (b) Individual deviations to the GSAM may be approved by the HCA.
-HCAs may delegate approval authority for individual deviations to the GSAM to a level no lower than the Contracting Director. - (c) If GSA delegates authority to another agency and requires compliance with the GSAM as a condition of the delegation, the Contracting Director in the agency receiving the delegation may approve individual deviations from the GSAM, unless the agency head receiving the delegation designates another official. - (d) Copies of approved individual deviations shall be sent to the Office of Acquisition Policy within five business days after approval.
+HCAs may designate approval authority for individual deviations to the FAR to a level no lower than the Contracting Executive. - (b) Individual deviations to the GSAM may be approved by the HCA.
+HCAs may designate approval authority for individual deviations to the GSAM to a level no lower than the Contracting Executive. - (c) If GSA delegates authority to another agency and requires compliance with the GSAM as a condition of the delegation, the Contracting Director in the agency receiving the delegation may approve individual deviations from the GSAM, unless the agency head receiving the delegation designates another official. - (d) Copies of approved individual deviations shall be sent to the Office of Acquisition Policy within five business days after approval.